Florence Henderson: Career

 In the 2000s, she was the spokeswoman for Polident.
 In 2003, Henderson seemed to poke fun at her wholesome image by appearing in a Pepsi Twist television commercial with Ozzy Osbourne.

 Henderson also appeared with her TV children, as she did with Christopher Knight on the reality television series My Fair Brady.
 She was also in the sixth season of VH1's The Surreal Life.

 Beginning in the mid-1990s, Henderson would perform the song "God Bless America" at the Indianapolis 500, accompanied by the Purdue All-American Marching Band, at the request of the Hulman-George family, the owners of the Indianapolis Motor Speedway and friends of Henderson's.

 She appeared in the "Weird Al" Yankovic video for "Amish Paradise".
 In 2002, she made a memorable guest appearance on improvisational comedy show Whose Line Is It Anyway?, participating in on-screen kisses with Ryan Stiles and Colin Mochrie.

 From 2007 to 2009, Henderson co-hosted the daily talk show Living Live with former Designing Women star Meshach Taylor on Retirement Living TV.
 The show was reworked to focus on her and was renamed The Florence Henderson Show.
 The show was nominated for an Emmy award in 2010.
-In May 2010, Henderson did a series of promotional radio ads for Fox.
 On the July 12, 2010, edition of WWE Raw, Henderson appeared as the night's guest host.

 Henderson was one of 12 celebrities competing on the 11th season of Dancing with the Stars, which premiered on September 20, 2010.
 Her professional partner was Corky Ballas, father of two-time champion Mark Ballas.
 On October 19, 2010, she was the fifth contestant eliminated.

 Henderson voiced Barbara, Cleveland Brown's childhood nanny, in the episode "The Men In Me" of The Cleveland Show, which originally aired on March 25, 2012.
 The episode features a depressed and confused Cleveland singing a parody version of his show's theme before Barbara interjects and gets Cleveland to realize it does not matter who he is or who others perceive him to be as long as he accepts himself for who and what he is.
 At the end of the episode, Cleveland says, "Florence Henderson, everyone!"

 Henderson made a special appearance on May 11, 2012, in a special Mother's Day episode on The Price Is Right with Drew Carey, displaying prizes, as well as one of the showcases.